lpereira-ue/snirh.lab/README.md

 try(convert_to_snirh(bad_data, "surface.water"))
 ```

-**Note:** If a station exists but is inactive, you'll get: - "Station(s) not active in SNIRH database: STATION_ID (EXTINTA)" - "Only stations with status 'ATIVA' can receive data"
+**Note:** If a station exists but is inactive, you'll get: - "Station(s) not active in SNIRH database: STATION_ID (STATUS)" - "Only stations with status 'ATIVA' can receive data"

 ## Working Offline